alexamathis4468/Murder-Mystery-Story/README.md

     text("Click screen to begin", 250,460,350,50)

+    POV = {

-    POV = {questions : ["Where were you between 1:30 - 2:30 am on Saturday morning?", "What was your relationship with the victim?", "What was the last conversation you had with the victim?", "Who do you suspect?"], "Shelby": [
+    "questions" : ["Where were you between 1:30 - 2:30 am on Saturday morning?", "What was your relationship with the victim?", "What was the last conversation you had with the victim?", "Who do you suspect?"],

+    "Shelby": [
+    “My campaign manager, my son and I were talking on the couch about the banquet when Connor, you know my son Connor, went to the bathroom.
+Right after Ray Ray said he went to his car and I went to my office.
+It was maybe 10 minutes later when I heard the maid scream.”,

+    “He was exactly what the title suggested, my campaign manager, nothing more, nothing less.”,

     “Our last private conversation had a lot to do with the future.
 Things such as re-election and if I’d ever run for a higher position in office.
 I told him let’s start off small, but he insisted.
-When I declined, he asked for a raise, so I cut the conversation short.”, “The Maid because I would always find her and Ray Ray in compromising situations; they seemed fairly comfortable with each other.”
+When I declined, he asked for a raise, so I cut the conversation short.”,

+   “The Maid because I would always find her and Ray Ray in compromising situations; they seemed fairly comfortable with each other.”]
-],
+    ,

-    "Connor":[ ,
+  "Connor":[
+  "My mom, Ray Ray and I were chilling on the couch.
+When I got up to go make a call in my room.
+After the call I was making my way back to the drawing room and got halfway down the stairs when I heard a scream.”,

+“I didn’t know much about him, seemed like a cool guy.
+He even hand delivered my invitation to me, so clearly he was alright.
+It’s sad what happened to him.”,

  “Ray Ray and I had a brief conversation about business.
 I asked him if he had any tips, he jokingly said ‘Just knock out the person at the top.’
+I thought that was weird.”,
+    “
-I thought that was weird.”, “My mother has always been an impatient person that always wanted her way.
-I wouldn’t be surprised if she was getting him out of the way early.”],
+  My mother has always been an impatient person that always wanted her way.
+I wouldn’t be surprised if she was getting him out of the way early.”]
+  ,

     "Maid": [
-    “ He was such a great man, I'm going to miss seeing him as I work through the house and the smell of his cologne, “If I can be completely honest...we were supposed to elope.
+    “ He was such a great man, I'm going to miss seeing him as I work through the house and the smell of his cologne", “If I can be completely honest...we were supposed to elope.
 The last thing we talked about were plane tickets.”, “Connor and Ray Ray have been awkward with each other since he got here.
-There was never a time where I didn’t feel the  tension in the room when they were together.”
+There was never a time where I didn’t feel  tension in the room when they were together.”
 ]}